Two Communities Walking Toward Wholeness

 A Year of Walking Toward Wholeness

 Healing doesn't happen in a weekend.
-That's why the Acacia program is structured around a full year of support — including salary replacement, ongoing counseling, and four intensive retreat weeks at our property in Concord, North Carolina.
+That's why the Acacia program is structured around a full year of support — including salary replacement for the minister, ongoing counseling for the family, and quarterly retreats at our property in Concord, North Carolina.

 Who This Is For